VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Terminology/a11yTerminology.md

 ## Assistive technology
 There are situations where *design means* are **not enough** for an interface to be accessible.
 Here comes **assistive technology**: software, hardware and combined solutions that *allow* users to be able to have **equitable interaction experience**.

+*Assistive technologies are these devices or software that mediate our interaction between ourselves and the environment.* -- Sina Bahram

 ### Equity vs. equality
 Notice that the word *equitable* is used instead of *equal*.
 It is done because **demanding equal outcome is delusional**.
 There is **no equality between people**, everyone is **unique**.
 Treating *different* people the *same* way won't lead to the same results.